Sourcing from China and quality assurance

 When evaluating the potential for supply, it is worthwhile considering the relative benefits of just sourcing components or the manufacture and test of sub-assemblies, or complete products, including, where appropriate, packaging to a retail ready condition.

-An important factor when embarking on a remanufacturing exercise based on existing designs, or for new products, is to take the opportunity to perform a design-for-manufacture exercise in cooperation with the suppliers.
+An important factor when embarking on a remanufacturing exercise based on existing designs or for new products is to take the opportunity to perform a design-for-manufacture exercise in cooperation with the suppliers.
 This will yield benefits in terms of manufacturing efficiency, product quality, and cost.
-This may be difficult to complete effectively working directly with the supplier from the West, but can be completed effectively when working with a primary partner, or managed sourcing company.
+It can be difficult to work directly with a supplier from the West, but it can be completed effectively when working with a primary partner or managed sourcing company.

 When obtaining quotations, where possible, it is advisable to provide target prices and obtain proposals from multiple suppliers to enable commercial and technical offer comparisons to be